 MyPhD is an online tool where you manage your PhD activities such that it gives an updated oversight of your progress and completion of agreed-upon activities related to the completion of your PhD.
-You need to update MyPhD biannually and get the content accepted by your main supervisor, PhD coordinator and the graduate school.
-Here you will list courses you are taking, track ECTS and update them as you complete them.
-You will also list conferences, teaching courses, 'change of environment' plans, such as studying abroad or fieldwork, as well as dissemination elements of your research.
-See Biannual Assessment for the administrative process related to this.
+You need to update MyPhD four times as a 5+3 students and 5 times as a 4+4 student.
+The administration will alert you, when it is time to do your update.
 You will be asked to complete the first plan within the first three months of your PhD.
+The content of the plan will be evaluated by your main supervisor, PhD coordinator and the graduate school.
+In MyPhD, you must list your courses, track ECTS and update them as you complete them.
+You must also list conferences, teaching courses, 'change of environment' plans, such as studying abroad or fieldwork, as well as dissemination elements of your research.
 It is important that you keep MyPhD updated and that all information added is precise and correct.
 MyPhD is used to automatically generate your PhD diploma, so please make sure that all information is correct and avoid spelling mistakes etc.